camunda/camunda-docs-static/get-started/content/bpmn20/forms.md

 # Add a Task Form

-The Task Form can be added and configured the same way.
+The task form can be added and configured the same way.
 Add a file named `approve-loan.html` to the `src/main/webapp/forms` directory and add the following content:

 ```html
 <form name="approveLoan">